dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 They would mean the same as the current (strong) warrant attributes for non-higher-order functions.
 The DIP author considers this option to be less desirable because the weak attributes
 * need new syntax,
-* have a very limited scope, therefore
+* have an overly specific use-case, therefore
 * fear to have almost no adoption by developers.

 One should mention that `pure`, when it meant strongly pure, did not get a weak counterpart for weak purity, but was redefined because strong and weak purity can be distinguished by the type system.

+The DIP (at the time of this writing) called *Argument-dependent Attributes* follows this approach.

 #### Indicate not Calling a Parameter

-Another possibility is breaking code, but at least giving programmers the ability to state that a parameter is not essentially called, probably using an attribute like `@nocall`.
+Another possibility is breaking code, but at least giving programmers the ability to state explicitly that a parameter is not (essentially) called, probably using an attribute like `@nocall`.
-Feeding a functional an argument that it (by its signature) cannot possibly call, will not water down its guarantees.
+The call of a functional with an argument binds to a parameter annotated `@nocall`, will not water down its guarantees.
-The new attribute would be inferred for function templates.
+The new attribute would be inferred for parameters of function templates.

 This solution is undesirable because a functional not calling its parameter is incredibly rare.
-Even rarer is the case where attributes of the functional, its argument and the context do not line up, i.e. where the argument has weaker guarantees than the context.
+Even rarer is the case where attributes of the argument passed to the functional and the attributes of the context are incompatible in the sense that the argument has strictly weaker guarantees than the context.
+Even then, this situation can be handled with the changes proposed by this DIP:
+When one makes the first layer of indirection mutable, it is handled the way it is in the current state of the language.

 #### Indicate Calling a Parameter